Finding a Top Financial Advisor Firm in Pittsford, New York

 LVW Advisors, LLC

-The seven advisors at LVW Advisors, LLC are responsible for the management of almost $1.8 billion in investable assets.
+The 10 advisors at LVW Advisors, LLC are responsible for the management of more than $1.8 billion in investable assets.
 This fee-only firm is the last firm on our list with over $1 billion in assets under management (AUM).

-LVW is tied with eighth-place Professional Financial for the largest selection of advisory certifications.
-This group includes three certified financial planners (CFPs), two chartered financial analysts (CFAs), two certified investment management analysts (CIMAs) and one certified private wealth advisor (CPWA).
+The team includes three certified financial planners (CFPs), two chartered financial analysts (CFAs), two certified investment management analysts (CIMAs) and two MBAs.

 While most firms institute a minimum investable asset requirement for new clients, LVW chooses to instead use a $25,000 minimum annual fee.
-Note that this could make the firm’s services cost prohibitive for clients with a lower net worth.
+This makes the firm’s services cost prohibitive for lower asset balances.

 Individuals and high-net-worth individuals are the most common clients of LVW Advisors.
-However, the firm is also known to work with businesses, charitable organizations, pension and profit-sharing plans and other institutions.
+However, the firm works with businesses, charitable organizations, pension and profit-sharing plans and other institutions.

 LVW Advisors has been in business since 2011.
 Lori Van Dusen, the firm’s current CEO, founded the firm after spending more than two decades in financial services.
 Today, the firm is a wholly owned subsidiary of Focus Operating, LLC, making it part of the Focus Financial network of advisory firms.